dbt-labs/docs.getdbt.com/website/docs/docs/use-dbt-semantic-layer/exports.md

 sidebar_label: "Write queries with exports"
 ---

-Exports enhances [saved queries](/docs/build/saved-queries) by running your saved queries and writing the output to a table or view within your data platform.
+Exports enhance [saved queries](/docs/build/saved-queries) by running your saved queries and writing the output to a table or view within your data platform.
 Saved queries are a way to save and reuse commonly used queries in MetricFlow, exports take this functionality a step further by:

 - Enabling you to write these queries within your data platform using the dbt Cloud job scheduler.
 - Proving an integration path for tools that don't natively support the dbt Semantic Layer by exposing tables of metrics and dimensions.

 Essentially, exports are like any other table in your data platform &mdash; they enable you to query metric definitions through any SQL interface or connect to downstream tools without a first-class [Semantic Layer integration](/docs/use-dbt-semantic-layer/avail-sl-integrations).
-Exports count towards [queried metrics](/docs/cloud/billing#what-counts-as-a-queried-metric) usage.
+Running an export counts towards [queried metrics](/docs/cloud/billing#what-counts-as-a-queried-metric) usage.
+Querying the resulting table or view from the export does not count toward queried metric usage.

 ## Prerequisites